Cloud-Monkey/Hackathon1-project1/README.md

 Easy-to-find contact form, social links, additional resources.
 Top Navigation bar and footer with external links.

-(included initial wireframes below Desktop, Laptop and mobile builds)
+(included initial wireframes below Desktop, Laptop and mobile builds eventually split features accross three pages of website)

 ### All features shown on one page format for desktop, Laptop and Mobile devices